NIFTY 5022,1500.42%

 The Valyra Framework

-Valyra Score — a systematic 6-pillar scoring model adapted from Graham-Buffett-Munger principles for Indian listed equities.
+A systematic 6-pillar scoring model for Indian listed equities — adapted from Graham-Buffett-Munger principles and calibrated for India-specific market realities.

 Philosophy